Your Medical Examination Exam in Home Country

 Nota Bene: If you are pregnant or could be mention this to the doctor and his/her assistant or nurse, and at the facility where the X-ray is made.
 Special accommodations will be made like lead aprons but the X-ray is usually mandatory.
 You will be asked to authorize the X-ray in writing.

-The Physician will complete Form DS-2054 Medical Examination for Immigrant Applicant, with additional worksheets (vaccinations, medical history/physical exam, results TB test).
+The Physician will complete Form DS-2054 Medical Examination for Immigrant Applicant, with additional worksheets (vaccinations, medical history/physical exam, test results).
 You must sign Form DS-2054.
 The completed forms become part of your file.

 Form and worksheets are available at the Physician’s office or are included with the Consular Visa Appointment Notice or are mailed separately.